izzetbiophysicist/calculate_with_mordred/README.md

 python3.8 mordred_descriptors.py --i ./smiles.csv --o ./output

-the input CSV should contain a single column containing the molecules in SMILES format
+the input CSV should contain a single column containing the molecules in SMILES format.
+Returns a dataframe with all the descriptors for all the molecules in the input csv